 Trace the Outlets

-This idea works better on wall studs, but if you have any outlets on your ceiling, it will be attached to a joist.
-If it has two plugs like many home outlets, the studs will run in the same direction as the plugs, so the next stud will be 16 or 24 inches to the right or left of it.
+This idea works better on wall studs, but if you have any outlets on your ceiling, they will be attached to a joist.
+If the outlet has two plugs, the studs will run in the same direction as the plugs, so the next stud will be 16 or 24 inches to the right or left.
 However, to use this method, you will still need to hear the hollow sound when you knock on the ceiling.

 Besides outlets, any exposed nails you might find, especially in the attic, will be hammered into a joist and will give you a location and possibly a direction.